F-I-D-O/Manuals/manuals/Programming/Python/Python Debugging and Profiling.md

 # Using the debugger
-Pycharm has a build in debugger, however, there are some tricky problems described below.
+PyCharm has a build in debugger, however, there are some tricky problems described below.

 ## Breaking on Exception
 Breaking on exception is one of the most important debugger tools.
-However, there are some problems with Pycharm exception debugging.
+However, there are some problems with PyCharm exception debugging.

 ### Breake on Termination vs on Raise
 By default, the program breakes on termination (unhandled exception).
 This is usually a correct configuration.
 However, in jupyter, all exceptions are caught to not break the jupyter itself.
 Therefore, **in jupyter, all exceptions are ignored by the debugger if the breakpoins are set to break on termination.**